jedthehumanoid/cardcabinet/README.md

 # Card cabinet

-This repository is a library for use in Go.
+This repository is a Go library for use in other projects.

-Card cabinet is a simple note system of regular markdown files with properties in frontmatter coupled with boards that collect cards in different views.
+Card cabinet is a simple system of regular markdown files with properties in frontmatter, together with boards that collect cards in different views.

 The cards (files) are fairly stand alone, leaving the boards to link or structure cards based on labels or other properties.

+The intention is use thiis in different projects, for exmpample a simple kanban-style issue tracker.

 ## Non goals

-Card cabinet is **not** a system where cards can reference each other in a infinite hierarchy like [Org mode](orgmode.org) or [Roam](roamresearch.com).
-The idea here is to actually move relationships from cards to boards.
+Card cabinet is **not** a system where notes can reference each other in a infinite hierarchy like [Org mode](orgmode.org) or [Roam](roamresearch.com).
+The idea here is to actually simplify and remove relationships from cards themselves.